EndPointCorp/end-point-blog/2012/01/03/automating-removal-of-ssh-key-patterns.html.md

 fi
 ```

 First we define the path where we can find the mlocate database.
 Then we check to see if we can read that file.
-If we can't read the file, we let the user know and exit.
+If we can’t read the file, we let the user know and exit.
 If we can read the file, print the date and time it was last modified and offer the user a chance to update the database.
-While this is functional, it's pretty brittle.
-Let's make things a bit more flexible by letting locate tell us where its database is.
+While this is functional, it’s pretty brittle.
+Let’s make things a bit more flexible by letting locate tell us where its database is.

 ```bash
 if